rahebgames/image-to-turing-pattern/README.md

 The majority of Patel's code is limited to the simulator.ts file, although some of it is used as a base for parts of main.ts.

-If the code breaks, just refresh the page, it should fix it.
+If the program breaks, just refresh the page, it should fix it.